csejobaer/events/README.md

 - **Password:** `admin@Example1`

 ### Troubleshooting
-- If facing database connection issues, check your MySQL credentials in `config.php`.
+- If facing database connection issues, check your MySQL credentials in `database.php`.
 - Ensure MySQL service is running in XAMPP.

 ---